1npo/frigate/docs/rulebook.md

 ### Game Board

-There are 6 areas of the game board:
+There are 7 areas of the game board:

-- Run & Hand Details
-- Scorecard
-- Perk inventory
-- Dice collection
-- Throwing tray
-- Queue
+- **Run, Round, Hand, and Wallet Details** - Shows the current numbers and scores
+- **Scorecard** - All available categories with their details and score boxes
+- **Perk inventory** - All owned perks that are available to use
+  - Size of perk inventory is limited, but can be increased by using certain perks
+- **Perk queue** - One-time perks are placed here to be used (and then destroyed) when the hand is played
+- **Dice collection** - Pool of all dice that are available to use for rolling hands
+  - Size of collection is unlimited, is increased whenever new dice are added
+- **Throwing tray** - Dice being rolled for a hand are stored and rolled here
+- **Dice queue** - Rolled dice are arranged in this queue to be played as a hand

 ### Playing Hands